- Clinical Trials: What You Need to Know

 - Does the service rank the studies in any particular order?
 Is this based on fees they get?

-- Can I contact the service through the Internet or by telephone?
+- Can I contact the service online or by phone?

-EmergingMed provides a free and confidential matching and referral service for cancer patients looking for clinical trials at www.emergingmed.com, or you can call 1-877-601-8601.
+EmergingMed provides a free, confidential matching and referral service for cancer patients looking for clinical trials at www.emergingmed.com, or you can call 1-877-601-8601.